1000 Series: School & Community Relations

 1003.4-R - Regulations Regarding School District Volunteers

 The Linn-Mar Board of Directors recognizes the important contributions that volunteers provide in assisting educational programs of the school system.
-For consistency, equity, and safety the following regulations shall frame the integration of volunteers and community resources within the Linn-Mar schools.
+For consistency, equity, and safety the following regulations shall frame the integration of volunteers and community resources within the Linn-Mar schools:

 3. Information about students and staff that is obtained while visiting district schools or through volunteer responsibilities will remain confidential.